ivyshihwork/python/black_jack/README.md

 Dependencies of the python packages: random, os

-Purpose of writing this game:  for fun and to demonstrate basic python concept in dictionary, array and programming logic.
+Purpose of writing this game:  for fun and to demonstrate basic python concept in dictionary, list and programming logic.

 Enjoy!